spiral/docs/orm/basics.md

 }
 ```

-As you can see most of the Record properties are really similar to `DataEntity` as can be configured same way, however we have few additional things we have to remember.
+Most of the Record properties are really similar to `DataEntity` and they can be configured in the same way.
+However we have a few additional things we have to remember.

 #### Schema
 The most important part of any Record model is it's schema property.
-Schema declares what columns you would like to see in associated table and, in addition to that, defines set of record [relations] (relations.md).
-In this tutorial we are going to stick to columns only.
+Schema declares what columns you would like to see in the associated table as well as defines a set of record [relations] (relations.md).
+In this tutorial, we will stick to columns only.

-Since we are creating model for new (non existed table) we would need to declare table primary key, we can do it same way as in DBAL Schema Writers by assigning type "primary" or "bigPrimary".
+Since we are creating a model from scratch (non existing table), we need to declare the table primary key.
+We can do this the same way as in DBAL Schema Writers by assigning the type "primary" or "bigPrimary".

 ```php
 'id'     => 'primary',
 ```

->  Spiral ORM will detect your primary key name automatically so you don't nesessary need to use "id".
+>  Spiral ORM will detect your primary key name automatically so you don't have to use "id".

-To provide additional type arguments, such as length, scale or enum values you can simply use braces as you would call `AbstractColumn` methods.
+To provide an additional type arguments, such as length, scale or enum values, you can simply use braces as you would call `AbstractColumn` methods.

 ```php
 'name'   => 'string(64)',
 'status' => 'enum(active,blocked)'
 ```

-The only important difference between way how columns decribed in DBAL and ORM that Record model will force **NOT NULL** flag and default value for each column (to solve problems when schema changes modifies existed non empty table).
-If you wish to declare your column as nullable, simply add "nullable" to it's type definition.
+An important difference to note between the way columns are described in DBAL and ORM is that the Record model will force **NOT NULL** flag and use a default value for each column (to solve any problems when the schema changes and modifies existing table that aren't empty).
+To declare your column as nullable, simply add "nullable" to it's type definition.

 ```php
 'column' => 'string, nullable'
 ```

 #### Default Values
-As you already know ORM will force set of default values for every declared column, usually such default values will be just an empty type casted value ("", 0 etc).
-To declare your own default value using record property "defaults", in our case we have "enum" column, it's the best to force specific value for it:
+As you already know, ORM will force a set of default values for every declared column.
+Usually these default values will be just an empty type casted value ("", 0 etc).
+To declare your own default value using the record property "defaults", in our case we have "enum" column, it's best to force a specific value for it:

 ```php
 protected $defaults = [